Internships for Undergraduates in Psychology

 - Credits: 4 credits (upper level)

-- Internship Length: late January-May for Spring 2016
+- Internship Length: late August-December for Fall 2016

 - Hours at the Site: 120 for the semester

-- YOU MUST CONTACT CDCI@BINGHAMTON.EDU TO REGISTER FOR EITHER 385 OR 395.
+- YOU MUST CONTACT CDCI@BINGHAMTON.EDU TO REGISTER FOR EITHER 385 OR 395 ONCE YOU HAVE SECURED AN INTERNSHIP.

-For SPRING 2016, the psychology designated sections of the Fleishman Center's Internship course, CDCI 385, are:
+For FALL 2016, the psychology designated sections of the Fleishman Center's Internship course, CDCI 385, are: